2007 Miami Hurricanes football team: Georgia Tech

+Florida State

 Florida State and the Hurricanes both entered this game unranked for the first time since 1977.
 The teams exchanged turnovers (nine total, five by FSU) and scores, staying close for most of the game.
 With 5 minutes 29 seconds left in the fourth quarter, the Hurricanes, losing 29–24, appeared to have lost their best chance to win when Kirby Freeman was stopped for no gain on a fourth-and-1 at the Florida State 1.
 But Freeman, who replaced injured Kyle Wright in the first half, drove Miami 83 yards in under two minutes to take the lead 30–29 on a 13-yard pass to Dedrick Epps with 1:15 left.
 FSU quarterback Xavier Lee, who was intercepted twice, then fumbled after being hit by Miami's Teraz McCray, and Colin McCarthy ran it in.
 This was the first game since 2001 that was decided by more than a touchdown.

 Miami now leads the all-time series of the rivalry, 30–22.